Citizen Participation Organizations (CPOs)

 Please visit the OSU Extension Service CPO website for more information.

 The Washington County Board of Commissioners approved a process and timeline in early 2015 to transfer the programmatic support for the county's citizen involvement program away from Oregon State University's Extension Service.
 OSU Extension announced in the fall of 2014 that it had re-evaluated its institutional strengths and role in this county program and would not continue to administer the program in the future.

 Boundary Change Task Force

-This task force is charged with developing consensus on criteria and a process under which cities could request changes to the boundaries of Washington County's CPOs.
-The goal of the task force will be draft a recommendation for the County Administrative Office and Board of County Commissioners that could be fully supported by both the Committee for Citizen Involvement (CCI) and the cities in Washington County.
+This task force was charged in 2011 with developing consensus on criteria and a process under which cities could request changes to the boundaries of Washington County's CPOs.
+The goal of the task force was to draft a recommendation for the County Administrative Office and Board of County Commissioners that could be fully supported by both the Committee for Citizen Involvement (CCI) and the cities in Washington County.